thuthuy1901/thuthuy1901/README.md

 ### Welcome my github!
 I am currently a **fresher frontend developer** working at NCC Plus Company.
 I have one year of experience working with **TypeScript, Tailwind, and ReactJS**.
-At school, I studied **Laravel, Angular, MySQL, Python** and more.
+I have knowledge about **Laravel, Angular, Vue, MySQL, Python** and more.
 I am ready to learn anything new if given the opportunity.

 ![Thuy's github stats](https://github-readme-stats.vercel.app/api?username=thuthuy1901&show_icons=true&theme=dark)